abs-yy/old_homepage/CV.md

 | [Main](README.md) | [CV](CV.md) | [Access](access.md) |
 ---------------------------------------------------------

+## RESEARCH INTERESTS
+### Genomic and transcriptomic analysis of non-model organisms
+The establishment of high-throughput sequencing has enabled omics-based analyses of organisms once considered “non-model”.
+We encounter many fascinating phenomena in these non-model organisms, and genomic sequencing has become a necessity in order to understand their molecular basis.
+I have undertaken genomic analysis in Tardigrades in order to understand the mechanisms behind a phenomenon called anhydrobiosis; a latent state of life (Yoshida et al. 2017, PLoS Biol.) and in spiders to clarify the protein content of spider silk (Kono et al., 2018, Sci.
+Rep.).
+Additionally, I have contributed to the establishment of a method to sequence the genome (<100pg DNA) and transcriptome (<10ng RNA) from a single individual (Arakawa and Yoshida et al. 2016, PNAS; Yoshida et al., 2018, JoVE).

+### Detection of horizontal gene transfer in newly sequenced genomes
+When a new genome is sequenced, many studies suggest the possibility of horizontal gene transfer.
+However, many of these identifications occur due to genomic contamination and prediction errors.
+In tardigrades, a previous study had found that 17% of the genome was of HGT origin, of which we identified that the majority was due to contamination.
+Furthermore, we reviewed previous HGT detection methods and found that novel gene prediction methods have false positive gene predictions that are detected as HGTs (Yoshida et al. 2017, PLoS Biol.; Yoshida et al., 2019, Horizontal Gene Transfer: Breaking Borders Between Living Kingdoms).

+### Evolution of cellular adaptation to extreme environments
+Living organisms have evolved to their habitats, including many high-stress environments.
+Various micro-organisms have acquired tolerance to complete desiccation, a phenomenon known as anhydrobiosis.
+By employing genomic and transcriptomic analyses established in our previous study, we have identified several novel candidate genes that may contribute to the molecular mechanism (Yoshida et al., 2017, PLoS Biol.).
+We have found that several of these candidates contribute to anti-oxidative stress in when expressed in human cell lines (Yoshida et al. 2020, in prep).

+### Embryogenesis of desiccation tolerant tardigrades
+Adaptation to extreme environments in tardigrades has led to variances in tardigrade embryogenesis, and it is hypothesized that this might ensure the embryo could hatch in better conditions.
+By combining transcriptomics analysis and zoological validations, we found that the arthropod molting pathway may affect embryo hatching (Yoshida and Sugiura et al., 2019, BMC Dev.
+Biol.).

+## AREAS OF EXPERTISE
+Bioinformatics / Genomics / Transcriptomics / Tardigrade

 ## HONORS
 - April 2018-March 2021
   - JSPS Research Fellowship (DC1), **Japan Society for the Promotion of Science**, 3,000,000 JPY